 CardCash Guarantees Purchases for 45 Days

 Despite the possible caveats, there are good reasons to trust CardCash with your money.
-For one thing, the site buys the gift cards from those looking to sell, and you buy from the site.
+For one thing, the site buys the cards from those looking to sell gift cards, and you buy from the site.
 CardCash are the only ones who'll see your financial information, so any risk you're taking ends with them.
 You won't get stuck waiting for a scam artist to send you a polite, helpful reply about the $50 they just stole from you.

 Additionally, CardCash offers a 45-day guarantee on every gift card you buy.
 This covers any gift card that doesn't work as advertised, whether it's completely dead or contains less than the advertised value.
 So long as you attempt to use it and contact their support team within those 45 days, you can safely claim a refund.
 This should take the sting out of any problematic purchases.